TheLinuxITGuy/Toolbox/README.md

 **Supports:** Arch, Debian, Fedora

-🛑 **Linux Mint 22.3** DON'T UPGRADE YET.
-Ubuntu 26.04 LTS works - wait for Linux Mint 23 based on 26.04 to be released

 ## ✨ What It Does

 - Install and remove native packages and Flatpak apps from one UI